polyphony-chat/docs/SPECIFICATION.md

 ## 3. APIs and communication protocols

-The polyproto specification defines a set of APIs, namely the Client-Home server and Client-Foreign server APIs.
+The polyproto specification defines a set of [APIs](/APIs).
 In addition to these REST APIs, polyproto employs WebSockets for real-time communication between clients and servers.

-### 3.1 Client-home server API

-The [*Client-home server*](./docs/APIs/Core/Client-Home%20Server%20API/index.md) API of polyproto is concerned with authentication- and federation-related issues between a client and its home server.
-A client in this context is expected to be an actor.

-### 3.2 Client-foreign server API

-The [*Client-foreign server*](./docs/APIs/Core/Client-Foreign%20Server%20API/index.md) API of polyproto is used for tasks such as requesting server or actor public key(s)/ID-Certs or migrating an actors' account.
-The definition of "client" in this context is broader, since it includes both users or bots and other polyproto servers.

 ### 3.3 WebSockets

-In polyproto, WebSockets enable real-time communication between actor clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.
+WebSockets enable real-time communication between actor clients and servers.

 WebSocket connections to polyproto servers consist of the following cycle: